 Did you ever notice that simply by changing the position of one letter, the word SCARED becomes the word SACRED?That gave me pause.
 I don't know why I never noticed it before, but it started me thinking.
 Not being a particularly religious person, though fairly spiritual, I looked up the actual definition.
 I do this pretty frequently, even when I know or think I know what a word means, to make sure it's being used correctly and to look for nuance.

-Everyone probably knows the most common meaning of the word sacred as it relates to religion, deity, and as a synonym for holy.
-Although I didn't learn anything new from my visit with Mr. Webster, the reminders were appreciated and resonant.
+You probably know the most common meaning of the word sacred as it relates to religion, deity, and as a synonym for holy.
+Alhough I didn't learn anything new from my visit with Mr. Webster, the reminders resonated.
 In no particular order:

 - devoted exclusively to one service or use (as of a person or purpose);

 I invite you to look at whether and how fear is an obstacle in some area of your life.
 Does your persective change at all when you re-phrase the question to:

 How does being scared prevent or preclude what is sacred in my life?